Neti-Test/filplus-allocator-governance/DecreaseAllowance.md

 ### 7. Open a New Terminal Window

-Navigate to the folder where the extracted Lotus binary is located.
+1. Navigate to the folder where the extracted Lotus binary is located.
+2. Keep the first terminal running the Lotus daemon, and use the second terminal to enter commands.

 ### 8. Prepare Your Ledger Device